Alt TikTok

 Alt TikTok (or 2020 Alt) was an online youth subculture and internet community that emerged on TikTok in 2020.'
-Alt TikTok users (also known as alt girls, alt boys or alt kids) became closely associated with music surrounding the hyperpop and digicore scenes, particularly 100 gecs, the subculture also led to a short-lived fashion style and internet aesthetic adopted by Gen Z during the COVID-19 lockdowns.
+Alt TikTok users (also known as alt girls, alt boys, or alt kids) emerged as primarily LGBTQ+ individuals who were in contrast to "Straight TikTok" which was seen as the mainstream and heteronormative side of the platform.

+The subculture became closely associated with music surrounding the hyperpop scene, particularly 100 gecs and also led to a short-lived fashion style and Internet aesthetic adopted by Generation Z during the COVID-19 lockdowns.
+Notable artists associated with the movement included Girl in Red, Freddie Dredd, David Shawty, WHOKILLEDXIX, and 645AR.
 While "alt kid" might imply a general association with traditional alternative fashion, the subculture was more an offshoot of e-girls and e-boys.
 In 2023, the hashtag #altfashion on TikTok amassed over 1.8 billion views.

 History

-Around mid-2020, some of the users on TikTok began to group different content on the site into labels like "elite tiktok","deep tiktok", and "floptok", these categories acted as different "sides of TikTok", which deviated from mainstream lip syncing, online trends and dance videos.
-Alt TikTok became one of the many subcultural communities to emerge during this period, initially referred to interchangeably with "elite tiktok", the movement quickly identified itself with alternative and queer users, in contrast to "Straight TikTok" also known as the "straight side of TikTok", which was seen as the mainstream and heteronormative side of the platform.
+Around mid-2020, users on TikTok began to group different content on the site into labels like "elite TikTok", "deep TikTok", and "floptok".
+These categories acted as different "sides of TikTok", deviating from mainstream lip syncing, online trends, and dance videos.
+Alt TikTok became one of the many subcultural communities to emerge during this period, initially referred to interchangeably with "elite TikTok".
+The movement quickly identified itself with alternative and queer users, in contrast to "Straight TikTok", also known as the "straight side of TikTok", which was seen as the mainstream and heteronormative side of the platform.

 Alt TikTok was accompanied by memes with surrealist or supernatural themes (sometimes being described as cursed), such as videos with heavy saturation and humanoid animals.
 One of the popular videos from Alt TikTok, gaining 18 million likes, shows a llama dancing to a cover of a song from a Russian commercial by the cereal brand Miel Pops, later becoming a viral audio.
-Some Alt TikTok users personified brands and products in what some referred to as Retail TikTok.
+Some Alt TikTok users personified brands and products in what was referred to as Retail TikTok.
 In 2020, Rolling Stone described Alt TikTok as "one of the primary countercultures on the app."

+In 2020, American journalist Taylor Lorenz stated in an article of The New York Times, "Every pop sensation needs its ironic counterpoints.
+Alt Tiktok gets it done. [...] alt TikTok stars like Mooptopia are mainstays on the more indie side of the app.
+They aren't the popular crowd, but their cool, quirky content still attracts millions."

+Trump rally trolling

+In June 2020, alt TikTok and K-pop twitter users coordinated a strategy to ruin a Trump rally in Tulsa, Oklahoma.
+American politician and activist Alexandria Ocasio-Cortez later saluted the individuals for their "Trump troll".